beemfx/beemfx.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Beem Media Home
+description: The Home Page For Beem Media.
 ---
 ![Image](/assets/beemmedialogo.png)

 Welcome to the corporate home page of Beem Media.
-Not really much to learn here but you can see some [cool developer stuff]({% link cool-developer-stuff.markdown %}).
+Not really much to learn here but you can see some [cool developer stuff](cool-developer-stuff).